slagathorr/helloworld/README.md

 For me, my hours are normally 10am-6pm, Monday to Friday, US Eastern Time.
 But that’s not set in stone.
 I value my work-life balance and therefore those hours might shift a bit.
 I also travel quite a bit for work - so I have to adjust across time zones.

+Well, normally I do.
+The pandemic has shifted that down substantially.

 Similarly, sometimes I batch my email activities so responses may be delayed a few hours.

 # What about when I send emails?
 Do I need to consider that you might not be at work?